haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 **Improvements & New Features**

 * Add upcoming tasks in the project dashboard
-* Customize color of project properties
+* Customize color of task statuses in kanban board
-* Customize status of project entities such as issues, tasks
+* Display detail watchers in the sidebar

 Version 5.2.3
 -----------------------------